chinhdo/txFileManager/README.md

 It's not expensive to create new instances of TxFileManager as needed.
 There's a bit of overhead (like creating instances of any small class) but not much.

-On the other hand, you can also re-use the same instance for multiple transactions, even nested transactions.
+On the other hand, it's totally safe to re-use the same instance for multiple transactions, even nested transactions.

 ## Is TxFileManager Thread Safe?